 Lab Exemptions: If you are repeating the course you may be able to obtain a lab exemption by filing a lab exemption request form in the Chemistry Department office (359 NE).
-Students who receive lab exemptions MUST attend recitation and take the recitation quizzes.
+Students who receive lab exemptions MUST attend lecture and take quizzes.
 Lab exempt students may choose to retake the lab quizzes for a higher grade.
 Speak to your assigned lab instructor to arrange this.